 Surgical factors producing respiratory muscle dysfunction.
 These factors can reduce lung volumes and produce hypoventilation and atelectasis.
 (Reproduced with permission from Warner DO: Preventing postoperative pulmonary complications: the role of the anesthesiologist.
 Anesthesiology 92(5):1467, 2000.)

 Of patient-associated factors, age older than 65 years is linked with a higher postoperative pulmonary complication rate (Bapoje, 2007).
 Those between 60 and 69 have a twofold greater risk, and for those older than 70 years, the risk rises threefold (Qaseem, 2006).
-Functional status is another risk, and status or sensorium changes may ...
+Functional status is another risk, and status or sensorium changes may be an ...